Dog Grooming Prices: Complete Cost Guide for 2026

 A full groom includes everything in a bath and brush plus a breed-specific or custom haircut, styling, and detailed finishing.
 This is required for breeds with continuously growing hair (Poodles, Bichons, Shih Tzus, Doodles) and is the service most people mean when they ask about dog grooming prices.

-Dog Grooming Cost by Breed
+Grooming Costs Broken Down by Breed

 Dog grooming cost varies significantly by breed due to coat type, size, grooming complexity, and time required.
 Breeds with thick double coats, curly hair, or long flowing coats consistently cost more to groom than short-coated breeds.
 The table below shows average grooming costs for popular breeds.
 Explore our dog breeds guide for breed-specific care profiles.